-To be a student in good standing, a student athlete must pass eighteen (18) credits in an academic year to be eligible to participate in the subsequent semester and must pass a minimum of six (6) credits in the September - December semester to be eligible for the January - April semester.
+To be a student in good standing, a student athlete must pass eighteen (18) credits (270 units) in an academic year to be eligible to participate in the subsequent semester and must pass a minimum of nine (9) credits (135 units) in the September - December semester to be eligible for the January - April semester.

-If the student athlete does NOT earn the required six (6) credits (or equivalents) between September to December, the student athlete is immediately ineligible for participation in the winter semester and is subject to the conditions of the Reinstatement Rule (P&P 26.2.5, Pg.
-91).
-If the student athlete passes six (6) or more credits in the fall semester academic progress is measured again by August 31st to determine if the student athlete has earned the required eighteen (18) credits over the academic year.
+If the student athlete does NOT earn the required nine (9) credits (135 units) between September to December, the student athlete is immediately ineligible for participation in the winter semester and is subject to the conditions of the Reinstating Academic Eligibility.

+If the student athlete passes nine (9) or more credits (135 units) in the fall semester, academic progress is measured again by August 31 to determine if the student athlete has earned the required eighteen (18) credits (270 units) over the academic year.